fantasticdonkey/PupTime/README.rst

 This Arduino code runs on a `M5StickC <https://m5stack.com/products/stick-c>`_ based on the popular ESP32-PICO microcontroller.
 It it dependent on the the `M5StickC GitHub library <https://github.com/m5stack/M5StickC>`_.

 .. image:: docs/PupTime.JPG
-	:width: 400
+	:width: 400px

 Prerequisites
 ---------------

 * Ensure you follow the `Quick Start for the M5StickC <https://docs.m5stack.com/#/en/arduino/arduino_development>`_ page to have a working Arduino environment, with access to the ESP32 and M5StickC libraries.
 * The 80x80 images are stored in the separate :code:`PipTimeBitmaps.h` file.
-Please see section :ref:`Uploading your own images` for information on using your own images.
 * The :code:`PupTime.ino` is then simply opened in the Arduino IDE and uploaded to the M5StickC through the USB-C connector.

 Hardware